The story behind the power of vacuum lifting

 Since the early 60’s Aerolift designs customised vacuum lifting solutions.
-By the aid of vacuum, we are able to handle all kind of products with an airtight surface.
+With the aid of vacuum, we are able to handle all kinds of products with an airtight surface.
 The power of vacuum lifting is enormous and the possibilities are endless.
 Below we explain the basis of vacuum and how we apply this in our lifting solutions.

 Power of vacuum lifting; between 0 and 1 bar

 To understand why the power of vacuum lifting is so powerful, we first need to answer the obvious question: What is vacuum?
 Simply said, a vacuum is a space without matter and without pressure (bar).
 To explain this further we will look at the schematic overview below.